kubeforge/machine-controller-manager/docs/development/new_cp_support.md

 ### Setting up your repository

-1. Fork [this repository](https://github.com/prashanth26/machine-controller-manager-provider-foobar) on your github.
+1. Fork [this repository](https://github.com/gardener/machine-controller-manager-provider-sampleprovider) on your github.
+1. Rename the repository from `machine-controller-manager-provider-sampleprovider` to `machine-controller-manager-provider-{provider-name}`
 1. Create directories as required and nagivate into this path. {your-github-username} could also be {github-project}.
     ```bash
     mkdir -p $GOPATH/src/github.com/{your-github-username}
     cd $GOPATH/src/github.com/{your-github-username}
     ```
-1. Rename the repository from `machine-controller-manager-provider-foobar` to `machine-controller-manager-provider-{provider-name}`
 1. Clone this newly forked repository.
     ```bash
     git clone https://github.com/{your-github-username}/machine-controller-manager-provider-{provider-name}